 - Mobile apps for iOS and Android

-Pricing: Free with bar membership; Premium features available through vLex subscription
+Pricing: Free with bar membership; premium features available through a vLex subscription

-Best for: Solo practitioners, small firms, lawyers wanting to minimize research costs
+Best for: Solo practitioners, small firms, and lawyers minimizing research costs

 Pros: